-- 12. Note that the efficiency levels of ENERGY STAR certified products aligned with these product specifications when this Version was first released.
-These efficiency features form the basis of the ENERGY STAR ERI target, regardless of any subsequent revisions to ENERGY STAR certified product specifications.
-EPA recommends, but does not always require, that current ENERGY STAR products be included in ENERGY STAR buildings.
-For buildings pursuing the prescriptive path, where 'ENERGY STAR' is indicated, ENERGY STAR certification is required for these products.
-For current ENERGY STAR products, visit www.energystar.gov/products. - 13.
-2012 IECC Climate Zone designations, as defined and illustrated in Section R301 of the code, are used to configure the ENERGY STAR Reference Design. - 14.
-When using the Reference Design for common space measures as specified in the National Rater Design Review and Rater Field Checklist, first review the Common Space Applicability Notes that are included in Exhibit 1. - 15.
-Track A HVAC Grading by Rater shall use ANSI / RESNET / ACCA 310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO or MRO that the building is being certified under. - 16.
-Buildings certified under Rev. 01, Rev. 02 and Rev. 03 of the program requirements are permitted to use any version of the MFNC National HVAC Design Report. - 17.
+- 15. When using the Reference Design for common space measures as specified in the National Rater Design Review and Rater Field Checklist, first review the Common Space Applicability Notes that are included in Exhibit 1. - 16.
+Track A HVAC Grading by Rater shall use ANSI / RESNET / ACCA 310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO or MRO that the building is being certified under. - 17.
 Appendix G from the referenced code or from ASHRAE 90.1-2016 or may be used. - 18.
 These Performance Target options may not be used for buildings using Appendix G from ASHRAE 90.1-2016. - 19.
 Appendix G from ASHRAE 90.1-2016 must be used.